chloe-vilain/bitrise-step-run-android-maestro-flows/README.md

 # Run Android Maestro Flows

 This step runs your Maestro flows on an Android emulator and exports a test report and a video recording.
-This step does not give any output but puts tests results in deploy folder if requested.
+This step will fail if the maestro tests fail.

 ## Requirements:
 In order to run this step, you will need to have a booted emulator and an app build file to install on it.
 These can be provided by the AVD Manager & Android Build for UI Testing steps.